 Our Thoughts on Linebreeding

 We believe that we are approaching a crises in our long history of purebred dog breeding.
 Dogs now are more inbred than at any time in our recorded history.
 We believe the practice of linebreeding must be stopped to secure the health and longevity of our treasured breed.
-We are committed to increasing the genetic diversity of the noble German Shepherd…before it is to late
+We are committed to increasing the genetic diversity of the noble German Shepherd…before it is too late

-Wikipedia dfines the risks of inbreeding as: “Inbreeding results in homozygosity, which can increase the chances of offspring being affected by recessive or deleterious traits.
+Wikipedia dfines the risks of inbreeding as follows: “Inbreeding results in homozygosity, which can increase the chances of offspring being affected by recessive or deleterious traits.
 This generally leads to a decreased biological fitness of a population (called inbreeding depression) which is its ability to survive and reproduce.
 An individual who inherits such deleterious traits is referred to as inbred.
 The avoidance of expression of such deleterious recessive alleles caused by inbreeding, via inbreeding avoidance mechanisms, is the main selective reason for outcrossing.”

-Second degree inbreeding involves mating between grandparents and grand-offspring, half siblings, uncles, aunts, nephews and nieces, and double first cousins.
-This type of breeding is referred to as linebreeding.
-A simple innocuous word, but linebreeding has the same negative potential found in first-degree inbreeding.
+Second-degree inbreeding involves mating between grandparents and grand-offspring, half siblings, uncles, aunts, nephews and nieces, and double first cousins.
+This type of breeding is referred to as line-breeding A simple innocuous word, but line-breeding has the same negative potential found in first-degree inbreeding.
 After some reflection and research, I don’t believe that we can choose the lesser of two evils, because both practices negatively impact our noble breed.
 There is no choice–both fail or dogs.

-Profesor David Balding, the corresponding author of the research from the Division of Epidemiology, public health and primary care at Imperial College London, said: “The idea that inbreeding causes health problems in particular dog breeds is not a new one, but we believe ours is the first scientific study to explore this issue and analyze the extent of inbreeding in a systematic way, across many breeds.
+Professor David Balding, the corresponding author of the research from the Division of Epidemiology, public health and primary care at Imperial College London, said: “The idea that inbreeding causes health problems in particular dog breeds is not a new one, but we believe ours is the first scientific study to explore this issue and analyze the extent of inbreeding in a systematic way, across many breeds.
 We hope that following our work, dog breeders will make it a high priority to increase the genetic diversity within different breeds.
 Otherwise, we will see growing numbers of dogs born with serious genetically inherited health problems.”

 Here are a few of the genetic diseases commonly found in German Shepherds today:

 A wonderful article in Showsight-The Dog Magazine written by Sandra Murray, What Every Breeder Should Know About MHC, (June 4, 2016) discusses one of the know causes of canine immune suppression that is showing up in inbred dogs.
 MHC is an acronym for Major Histocompatibility Complex.
 I won’t go into the details of how these genes work, because it is laid out clearly in the article.
 Sandra Murray states: “Across the wide range of scientific studies on the subject of immune diseases in dogs, the data all point to an alarming rise in autoimmune and immune-mediated (abnormal activity of the body’s immune system) disease conditions.
 This is the “dark Side” of the MHC genes.
 When the MHC lacks the variability in gene combinations to retain the vigor necessary to fight off antigens, a dog’s health suffers.
-Add to that the possible doubling up of harmful mutations in linebred dogs and the chances exist for inheriting MHC genes that can actually cause dangerous or even deadly genetic conditions.”
+Add to that the possible doubling up of harmful mutations in linebred dogs, and the chances exist for inheriting MHC genes that can actually cause dangerous or even deadly genetic conditions.”

 Most people don’t even know about the the new kid on the block.
 The Multi Drug Resistant gene mutation (MDR1).
 The MDR1 gene protects the brain by blocking toxins form entering the brain.
-When the MDR gene is mutated it no longer functions as it should and it may allow harmful chemicals to enter the brain.
-When the chemicals have access to the brain neurological conditions, seizures and death may occur.
+When the MDR gene is mutated, it no longer functions as it should, and it may allow harmful chemicals to enter the brain.
+When the chemicals have access to the brain, neurological conditions, seizures and death may occur.
 We had firsthand experience with this gene mutation.
 A stud dog we imported arrived covered in ticks.
 We do not have ticks on our property, so we immediately took the dog to the vet.
-We do not use chemicals on our breeding dogs, this was our first exception.
+We do not use chemicals on our breeding dogs; this was our first exception.
 The vet removed the ticks and applied Frontline to the dog.
 Within twenty-four hours, our new guy developed neurological problems.
 We rushed him to the vet, but he had a massive seizure and died before anything could be done for him.
 Needless to say, we now test our breeding dogs for this mutation–among others.

 Genetic testing alone will not allow us to cull our missteps.
 Genetic testing is revealing for some prominent disorders; but limited in some very important areas.